kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 > This page may contain program data from previous programs, or from other places the kernel uses the allocator.
 The new program is read into memory, overwriting the old data. **However, if an old program was larger than the new one, remnants of its memory may still be present in the page!** (You can’t assume all memory is initialized to 0).
 Returns -1 on failure (cannot execute program).

-I **bolded** the part that is interesting, and I will illustrate it with an example using only ASCII characters and human readable instructions:
+I **bolded** the part that documents the uninitialized memory bug we need to exploit, and I will illustrate it with an example using only ASCII characters and human readable instructions:

 Let's say when program A just exited, its memory looks like this:
 ```